CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-mailing.md

-# Data object: mailing variable
+# Data object: mailing

-The **mailing** variable can also be accessed in the data-script object.
+The **mailing** object can also be accessed in the data-script object.
 From a mailing object you can access its properties, but not edit them.

 ## Available properties